knpuniversity/rest/knpu/project-routing.rst

     If you're new to Composer, watch `The Wonderful World of Composer`_.

-When that's done, start up the app running by using PHP's awesome built-in web server:
+When that's done, start up the app by using PHP's awesome built-in web server:

 .. code-block:: bash